SaschaWagentrotz/ImGuiToolkitProject/README.md

 ⚠️ This is the "project-version", it comes with an Unreal Engine 5.7.0 project and a few examples how to use the ImGuiToolkit plugin.

-The goal of ImGuiToolkit is to make it very easy to create Dear ImGui UIs for runtime debug and editor tools in Unreal Engine.
+The goal of ImGuiToolkit is to make creating Dear ImGui interfaces for runtime debugging and editor tools in Unreal Engine as simple as possible.
-It ensures seamless interoperability between Unreal and Dear ImGui by providing delegates you can bind to in C++ or Blueprint, and it also takes care of typical variable type conversions for you (e.g. FText - const char*, FLinearColor - ImVec4, etc.)
+It provides seamless integration between Unreal and Dear ImGui through easily bindable delegates in both C++ and Blueprint, and it automatically handles common type conversions for you (for example: FText ↔ const char*, FLinearColor ↔ ImVec4, and so on).

-ℹ️️ **Note:** ImGui Toolkit exposes the full power of Dear ImGui in C++.
-In Blueprints, it offers a curated subset, so you can build your UIs faster, and with fewer decisions.
+ℹ️ Note: ImGuiToolkit gives you full access to Dear ImGui’s capabilities in C++.
+In Blueprints, it offers a streamlined subset designed to help you build UIs faster and with fewer distractions.

 🧩 **Attribution:** ImGuiToolkit builds upon and includes code from the following open-source projects: